-- Since 1969, our members have contributed \$1.61 billion to the Trust. - Over the last 44 years, the Trust has paid benefits or set aside as reserves for future benefit payments a total of \$1.48 billion.
-This represents about 92.2% of member contributions collected since the inception of the Trust. - The Trust and its insurers have incurred net administrative expenses (administrative expenses net of investment income) of about \$54 million since 1969.
-Net administrative expenses represent 3.4% of member contributions. - The remainder of member contributions has been deposited in the Trust's Premium Stabilization Fund (PSF), which provides added security and stability for the Insurance Program.
-The \$84 million PSF has been developed from the following sources: - o About \$70 million in member contributions (4.4% of total contributions) that has not been required for benefits and administrative expenses has been deposited in the PSF. - o In addition, the Trust deposited in the PSF about \$14 million of after-tax proceeds from the sale of Prudential stock issued to the Trust when Prudential converted from a mutual to a stock insurer.
+- Since 1969, our members have contributed \$1.64 billion to the Trust. - Over the last 45 years, the Trust has paid benefits or set aside as reserves for future benefit payments a total of \$1.51 billion.
+This represents about 92.1% of member contributions collected since the inception of the Trust. - The Trust and its insurers have incurred net administrative expenses, taxes, and fees (administrative expenses, taxes, and fees net of investment income) of about \$59 million since 1969.
+Net administrative expenses represent 3.6% of member contributions. - The remainder of member contributions has been deposited in the Trust's Premium Stabilization Fund (PSF), which provides added security and stability for the Insurance Program.
+The \$85 million PSF has been developed from the following sources: - About \$71 million in member contributions (4.3% of total contributions) that has not been required for benefits and administrative expenses has been deposited in the PSF. - o In addition, the Trust deposited in the PSF about \$14 million of after-tax proceeds from the sale of Prudential stock issued to the Trust when Prudential converted from a mutual to a stock insurer.

-Exhibit 1 shows the uses of member contributions to TMAIT over its 44-year history.
+Exhibit 1 shows the uses of member contributions to TMAIT over its 45-year history.